-The University of Pittsburgh Biomedical Sciences Masters Program (BMP) aims to prepare future health sciences professionals and biomedical investigators with the training necessary for successful application to medical, dental, or graduate school.
+The University of Pittsburgh Biomedical Masters Program (BMP) aims to prepare future health sciences professionals and biomedical investigators with the training necessary for successful application to medical, dental, or graduate school.
 The BMP is a structured 32 credit-hour program designed to be completed in a 12-month period.
 Extended enrollment for up to 24 months will be considered for students requiring flexible part-time schedules.
 The program begins each fall session.

 Is BMP the right program for you?